cloudacademypilot/sql-migration-prerequisites-lab/steps/3_target-environment-network-validation/documentation.md

     ![DMA Assessment](assets/23.jpg)

 5. This is the sample input file.
-You need to edit the contents of the excel file and make sure the input values are correct.
+You need to edit the contents of the excel file and **make sure the input values are correct and not prefixed/suffixed with any special characters/whitespaces while copy-pasting to excel file**.

     ![DMA Assessment](assets/24.jpg)